bittersweetryan/ember-component-article/Ember Components.md

 } );
 ```

-Second we rrespond to the action in our application's controller:
+Second we will rspond to the action in our application's controller, accepting the `card` information as an argument:

 ```
 App.IndexController = Ember.ArrayController.extend({